Discover the diverse wonders of Moreton Bay Region

 Take a beachside break

-Cruise along the Moreton Bay Cycleway and enjoy sea breezes as you zoom along sections of the 26km cycleway track.
+Cruise along the Moreton Bay Cycleway and enjoy sea breezes as you cycle past bayside sections of the 26km cycleway track.
 Start your journey at Brighton’s Ted Smout Bridge and follow the waterfront to Redcliffe then onwards to Scarborough, Rothwell and Deception Bay.

 Every Sunday, the Redcliffe Markets trade along the foreshore, offering locals and visitors alike an enticing selection of artisan products including deli delights, fresh local seafood, flowers, plants, arts and crafts.
 For more family fun, check out Settlement Cove Lagoon, a stunning, free resort-style public pool.
-Make a day of it by packing a picnic – or stocking up at the markets – and relaxing in the sunshine.
+Make a day of it by packing a picnic, stocking up at the markets and relaxing in the sunshine.

-The Sandstone Point Hotel is one of Moreton Bay Region’s prettiest waterfront watering holes.
+The Sandstone Point Hotel is one of Moreton Bay region’s prettiest waterfront dining venues.
 The expansive, family-friendly hotel has lush green lawns that roll down to Pumicestone Passage and stunning views of the ocean and Bribie Island.
-Book a table at the restaurant, hit up the fish-and-chippery or pick up a cheeky dozen at the oyster bar then make yourself comfortable and watch the sunset.
+Book a table at the restaurant, hit up the fish-and-chippery or pick up a cheeky dozen at the Oyster Shed Beach Club then make yourself comfortable and watch the spectacular sunset.

 Experience island vibes